Little Portugal, Toronto: Character

 Portuguese signs at a Bank of Montreal branch in Little Portugal.
 The area is home to a number of Portuguese stores along College and Dundas Street.

 Little Portugal is predominantly a residential area.
 The largest ethnic group are Portuguese and numbers of Portuguese storefronts are located along College and Dundas Streets, giving the area its name.
 There is a fine stock of mid-century homes.

 A major hub of activity in the area today is McCormick Park, home to McCormick Recreation Centre and Arena on Brock Avenue.
 This area has long been a focal point for youth living in the area.

 The area once was home to Ideal Bread Company, which operated a bakery at 183 Dovercourt Road from 1919 to 1957 and marketed Wonder Bread in Canada from 1934 to 1940.
 Since 2007 the former bread factory is now a residential complex known as Argyle Lofts.

 Today, Little Portugal is home to Do West Fest, one of Toronto's many summertime street festivals.
 Do West Fest is an "annual celebration of music, arts, food, fun, and community takes place along Dundas Street West, from Ossington Avenue to Lansdowne Avenue, covering 16 blocks of downtown Toronto".
 In 2024, the festival drew an attendance of 750,000 people over its 3-day schedule.

 Demographics

 The area has many residents of Portuguese and more recently Brazilian backgrounds.
 The second largest language group used after Portuguese are Chinese, Spanish, and Vietnamese.
 Above 50% of the population in Little Portugal identify as Portuguese.

 As of 2016 the neighbourhood houses a population of 15,559.
-Little Portugal is a fast growing neighbourhood in Toronto, in the years 2011–2016 the areas population grew by 29.1%, a significantly higher growth rate than the 4.5% population growth seen throughout the entire city over the same period of time.
+Little Portugal is a fast growing neighbourhood: in the years 2011–2016 the area's population grew by 29.1%, a significantly higher growth rate than the 4.5% population growth seen throughout the entire city over the same period of time.
 Little Portugal has a population density of 12,859 people per km^{2}.

 Transportation

 The area is well-served by the TTC.
 There are the 505 and 506 streetcar lines along Dundas and College.
-There are north–south bus lines on Lansdowne (47, 47a, 47b), Dufferin (29, 929), and Ossington (63).
+There are north–south bus lines on Lansdowne (47), Dufferin (29, 929), and Ossington (63).